Today we’re explaining to you all about using stock images for social media to grow your business!

 - Select the image you want to upload from local storage – you can add multiple photos at once by holding the Ctrl button while clicking on them (on mobile you just tick them) and hit “Open”

-- If you wish, hit the “edit” button on the photos to use Facebook Editor, that adds filters, stickers, backgrounds, crops, and more
+- If you wish, hit the “edit” button on the photos to use Facebook Editor, which adds filters, stickers, backgrounds, crops, and more

 - Select to share in your timeline or story, and hit “Post”